sean-johnston/altair-panel/README.md

 ### Connect To Simulator
 Press the "Connect" button, on the Altair Panel.
-This this button should changes to "Disconnect".
+This this button should changes to "Disconnect", and the power switch will change to "On".
+You can toggle the power swtich to do the same thing.
 If a connection is not successful, a message box will be displayed, saying that it was not successful.
 If this happens, the Altair Panel can not connect to the simulator.
 Confirm that the simulator is running and you are using the modified version.

 ### Panel Switches